Hunger Action Month 2017

 This Hunger Action Month, educate yourself on why block grants to nutrition programs are bad and then share our fun infographic with your social networks.

-Educate others with a Paper Plate Selfie
+Educate your social network with a Paper Plate Selfie

 We will also be asking our supporters and followers to tell their story of what they can’t do on an empty stomach and what they can do to fight hunger through a “Paper Plate Selfie” campaign.